 - Deploy different versions of the same application side by side, and upgrade each application independently.

 - Manage the lifecycle of your applications without any downtime, including breaking and nonbreaking upgrades.

 - Scale out or scale in the number of nodes in a cluster.
 As you scale nodes, your applications automatically scale.

 - Monitor and diagnose the health of your applications and set policies for performing automatic repairs.

-- Watch the self-healing resource balancer orchestrate the redistribution of applications across the cluster.
+- Watch the resource balancer orchestrate the redistribution of applications across the cluster.
 Service Fabric recovers from failures and optimizes the distribution of load based on available resources.

 - For more information:

 - Setting up your Service Fabric development environment

 - Learn about Service Fabric support options